TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - And just a flag whether it should pull proportional to mass

     - thrown melees get teleported faster?
+        - Was likely due to more amount of contacts for convex bodies.
+            - solved with m_last_teleport_progress_timestamp
+                - this also let us handle characters holding weapons
         - same with dropped items though
         - maybe they get processed twice due to attachments?
         - melee has no attachment tho